-Students will receive a score report at the end of the test and are available online within 24-48 hours after completing.
+You will receive a score report at the end of the test and are available online within 24-48 hours after completing it.

 Your placement assessment score is a number between 0 and 100.
 It represents the percentage of topics ALEKS has identified you have mastered.
 Course placement is determined by your ALEKS score and your program of study.